Home Culture in Vancouver Latin American Heritage Month in Vancouver

 When and Where?

-Activities taking place in-person are mostly on Granville Island, which is one of Vancouver’s most famous and interesting places to visit.
-Located in False Creek, the neighbourhood is a trendy tourist destination.
-It features busy restaurants, unique stores and a large Public Market.
+Activities take place in few locations.
+Some of them happen on Granville Island which is one of Vancouver’s most famous and interesting places to visit.
+Located on the southern edge of False Creek, the neighbourhood is a trendy tourist destination.
+It features restaurants, unique stores and a large Public Market.
+Some of the events also take place at Latincouver’s Latin Plaza in Gastown, which is also a famous neighbourhood with shops and restaurants.

-One of the main venues for Latin American Heritage Month is the Ocean Art Works Pavilion.
-It’s a covered outdoor space a few blocks away at 1531 Johnston Street (just west of the Public Market and close to right under the bridge).
+One of the main venues for Latin American Heritage Month is the Ocean Art Works Pavilion on Granville Island.
+It’s a covered outdoor space a few blocks away at 1531 Johnston Street (just west of the Public Market and under the bridge).
+Most of the workshops and exhibitions take place here, as do the opening and closing ceremonies.
+The Day of the Dead Market also takes place on Granville Island, but a block or so from Ocean Art Works.

-See further below for a schedule of events that happened in 2023, or visit the Latincouver website for full details.
+See further below for last year’s schedule of events, or visit the Latincouver website for full details.

 Admission Rates

-There are both free and ticketed events that take place over the course of the festival.
+There are both free and ticketed events that take place during the festival.
 Most of the events at Ocean Art Works Pavilion on Granville Island take place outdoors and are free to attend.
-Other events cost as low as $15.
-Last year there was a concert that cost up to $200 or so as well.
+Other events cost as little as $15.

 Latincouver

-Some of the events that happened during Latin American Heritage Month (LAHM) last year are listed below.
-Some will be the same in 2024 and others will be different.
+Some of the events that happened during the 2024 Latin American Heritage Month (LAHM) are listed below.
+These events will be similar in 2025, though exact details are to be confirmed.

-• Guatemalan Barriletes Kites Exhibition – at the Ocean Art Works Pavilion at Granville Island.
+• Art Exhibition “Color Calavera” – at the Ocean Art Works Pavilion at Granville Island from October 15th to November 3rd.

-For full details about Latin American Heritage Month events in the Lower Mainland, see the Latincouver website.
+See the Latincouver website for full details about Latin American Heritage Month events in the Lower Mainland.

 Nahualli Folklore Dancers